 The National Beta Club is the largest independent, non-profit, educational youth organization in America.
 Membership for TSA’s Senior Beta Club is open to upper school students who achieve and maintain an overall A GPA and have been approved by faculty and administration.
 Good candidates stand out in the classroom and demonstrate a strong work ethic and determination to succeed.

-Students have the opportunity to participate in 5th and 6th grade band, symphonic band, jazz band and the Tattnall Band of Gold (marching band.)
-Under the direction of Mr. Dillon Watkins, the band program has flourished and boasts successful seasons in all areas.
-Visit tattnallband.org for performance photos, competition dates, and show information.
+Students have the opportunity to participate in the 5th-grade band, symphonic band, jazz band, and the Tattnall Band of Gold (marching band.)
+Under the direction of Mr. Kyle Montgomery, the band program has flourished and boasts successful seasons in all areas.

-Choral students, led by Mrs. Sarah Banter, blend creativity with instruction in vocal and performance talents.
+Choral students, led by Ms. Sarah Boutwell, blend creativity with instruction in vocal and performance talents.
 Students are able to enjoy and appreciate music through learning a larger repertoire of songs.

 The Fellowship of Christian Athletes is the largest Christian sports organization in America.
 The organization focuses on serving our local community by equipping, empowering, and encouraging people to make a difference for Christ.